SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 3. Food Safety and Bears

-Yosemite is an outdoor lovers dream, but it also comes with the risk of encountering bears.
+Yosemite is an outdoor lover's dream, but it also comes with the risk of encountering bears.
 While they might be interesting to admire from afar, make sure to protect yourself from bringing them into camp.

-All food or anything with a scent should be store in the approved bear lockers on site.
+All food or anything with a scent should be stored in the approved bear lockers on site.
 Do not leave anything in your car or your tent while camping.
 Bears will smell even the smallest item in your bag and may coming looking for the source.

 Yosemite requires that you keep your food locked up 24 hours a day.